-I’m excited to share with you TWO freelancer case studies featuring Set Yourself Up For Freelancing Success students today!
+I’m excited to share with you TWO freelancer case studies featuring students from my freelancer e-courses today!

 The first is a brand-new case study, and the second is following-up on a freelancer case study from last year (you’ll get to see how this student’s business has grown over the six months since her last case study).

 Sareeta is a lifestyle blogger and virtual assistant.
 We became friends a year or two ago through Elite Blog Academy and she has a wonderful blog!
 She joined one of my freelancer e-courses in December 2016, a couple months after launching her virtual assistant (VA) business.

 (Pssst… you can learn more about her business in our second episode of the Candid Conversations podcast.)

 When she first started her VA business, Sareeta felt stuck—she didn’t know how to create a marketing plan and wasn’t sure if she could really do it.
 She’d had just one client at the time and was feeling worried about her business.